iusztinpaul/hands-on-llms/modules/streaming_pipeline/README.md

 ```

-### 3.1 Deploy AWS
+### 3.2 Deploy to AWS
-Configure your AWS CLI and run:
+First, be sure that the `credentials` of your AWS CLI are configured.

+After, run the following to deploy the streaming pipeline to an AWS EC2 machine:
 ```shell
 make deploy_aws
 ```

-**NOTE:** [Here](https://stackoverflow.com/questions/15904095/how-to-check-whether-my-user-data-passing-to-ec2-instance-is-working) is how you can check the **output of the instance**.
+**NOTE:** You can log in to the AWS console, go to the EC2s section, and you can see your machine running.

-Check the state of the deployment:
+To check the state of the deployment, run:
 ```shell
 make info_aws
 ```

-To undeploy
+To remove the EC2 machine, run:
 ```shell
 make undeploy_aws
 ```

-...